Resources and FAQ's

 While we understand that the practice of medicine does not stop when our office closes, we ask that you only contact us after office hours for urgent matters.
 To contact us during these times, simply call our office number and our answering service will page your physician.
 Should your matter be a true medical emergency we ask that you call 911 or head directly to the nearest Emergency Room.

 From Friday 4:30pm until Monday 8 am, one of our physicians takes the calls for the entire practice.
-Please note that Dr. Ewert and Dr. Costas take their own calls during the weekends.
+Please note that Dr. Costas, Dr Ewert, Dr. Hiotis and Dr TerMolen take their own calls during the weekends.
 We ask that medication refills are not done during the weekend if at all possible.